pdf-raku/PDF-raku/README.md

 $doc.save-as("t/helloworld.pdf");
 ```
+## See also

+This module's 'biggest customer' is <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> - an evolving general
+purpose high level PDF manipulation library.

 # Reading and Writing of PDF files:

 `PDF::DAO::Doc` is a base class for loading, editing and saving documents in PDF, FDF and other related formats.